Associate Director, Feminist Research Institute, University of California, Davis (2016-present)

 Communication and Publicity

-- Organize, publicize, host, and evaluate visiting speaker events and conferences for Center for the Humanities (2013-2015)
+- Organize, publicize, host, and evaluate visiting speaker events and conferences (2013-present)

-- Manage communication and promotion of humanities research in print and digital formats, including via social media for Center for the Humanities (2013-14)
+- Manage communication and promotion of humanities research in print and digital formats, including via social media (2013-present)

 - Redesigned and improved the functionality of the Center for the Humanities website, viewable at http://humctr.ucsd.edu (2014).